Admission to the final examination

 - Conclusions: outline how the findings will affect the problem and present an original and innovative approach; suggest further developments of the research line.

-The Doctoral School Committee deliberates the admission of the Students to the final examination phase based on the Supervisors evaluations, the documents provided by the Students and the assessment of the internal examination Board.
+The Doctoral Programme Committee deliberates the admission of the Students to the final examination phase based on the Supervisors evaluations, the documents provided by the Students and the assessment of the internal examination Board.